My home university has nominated me for Erasmus at CTU in Prague. Where can I find information about my Erasmus stay?

 Do I have to pay any money before my arrival?

-The returnable deposit of CZK 5000 must be paid till the date announced in the Accommodation Guide (otherwise your place will be redistributed to another student).
+The returnable deposit of CZK 5500 must be paid till the date announced you by the Central Accommodation Service (otherwise your place will be redistributed to another student).
 Your deposit will be returned at the end of your accommodation period when you hand back your room in good order and have fulfilled your obligations under the accommodation agreement.
 You’ll also sign the accommodation agreement there.
 The agreement is in English and you can find a sample of the housing contract here: https://international.cvut.cz/for-incomers/erasmus-and-exchange/accommodation/.
 Please read the contract carefully before signing!

 How much will I pay after my arrival?